openshift/ci-docs/content/en/docs/architecture/ci-operator.md

           memory: 200Mi
     workflow: hypershift-hostedcluster-workflow
 ```

+{{% alert title="ARCHITECTURE" color="info" %}}
+Test Platform is operating the HyperShift control plane with multi-architecture nodes.
+Using the `architecture: multi` in the `releases` stanza is mandatory to ensure the control plane pods are running correctly.
+If your test requires a specific architecture, please override the environment variable `CONTROL_PLANE_NODE_SELECTOR` to specify your nodeSelector, e.g., `kubernetes.io/arch=amd64`.
+{{% /alert %}}

 The workflow exports following files for the testing steps to access the hosted cluster:
 - `${SHARED_DIR}/nested_kubeconfig` or `${KUBECONFIG}`: Path to the `kubeconfig` file for the `system:admin` account.